Surprising Ways to Increase Home Energy Efficiency

 It might surprise you to know that you should replace your furnace filters more often than you are now.
 The best rule of thumb is to switch them out every 90 days or so, depending on household use.
 This step will help your furnace work more efficiently so you can save energy.

-Try These Tricks to Make Your Home More Energy Efficient
+Try These Ideas to Improve Your Home Energy Efficiency

 If you want to save money and help the environment, you should do more to save energy at home.
 Luckily, it’s easier than you think.
 Try these tricks to maximize your efficiency.